-The differential diagnosis of a myasthenic crisis and a cholinergic crisis is very important, because these two conditions are exposed with analogous symptoms.
+The differential diagnosis of a myasthenic crisis and a cholinergic crisis is essential because these two conditions are exposed to similar symptoms.

-However, the myasthenic crisis demands a treatment with anticholinesterase drugs, but in the case of the cholinergic crisis (due to an overdose of anticholinesterase) it requires the disturbance of the treatment with the administration of cholinesterase inhibitors.
+However, the myasthenic crisis demands treatment with anticholinesterase drugs.
+Still, in the case of a cholinergic emergency (due to an overdose of anticholinesterase), it requires the disturbance of the treatment with the administration of cholinesterase inhibitors.

-Neostigmine should be used with caution in patients who have bradycardia and hypotension, since it can reduce the levels of heart rate and blood pressure by increasing the vagal tone.
+Neostigmine should be used with caution in patients who have bradycardia and hypotension since it can reduce heart rate and blood pressure levels by increasing the vagal tone.

-Neostigmine has exciting effects on the myocardium, and this can increase the oxygen demand of the heart and may be dangerous to administer in patients with heart disease, coronary artery disease and in cases of cardiac arrhythmias .
+Neostigmine has stimulating effects on the myocardium.
+This can increase the heart’s oxygen demand and may be dangerous to administer in patients with heart disease, coronary artery disease, and cases of cardiac arrhythmias.

 Neostigmine in patients with asthma symptoms should be used with caution, as it may cause bronchoconstriction.

-The administration of Neostigmine has certain risks during pregnancy, it is not known with certainty if it can cause abnormalities in the fetus.
+The administration of Neostigmine has certain risks during pregnancy; it is not known if it can cause abnormalities in the fetus.

 The muscarinic effects of Neostigmine are frequently counteracted by atropine.

-Because atropine is frequently used in treatments with Neostigmine, to reverse the non-depolarizing neuromuscular blockade and under these circumstances, atropine manages to control muscarinic cholinergic effects that are not desired.
+Because atropine is frequently used in treatments with Neostigmine to reverse the nondepolarizing neuromuscular blockade under these circumstances, atropine manages to control muscarinic cholinergic effects that are not desired.

-As used properly, this combination of atropine with neostigmine results in a beneficial interaction.
+As appropriately used, this combination of atropine with neostigmine results in a beneficial interaction.